githubharald/SimpleHTR/README.md

 ### Improve accuracy

-Around 68% of the words from the IAM dataset are correctly recognized by the NN when using vanilla beam search decoding.
+74% of the words from the IAM dataset are correctly recognized by the NN when using vanilla beam search decoding.
 If you need a better accuracy, here are some ideas how to improve it \[2\]:

 * Data augmentation: increase dataset-size by applying further (random) transformations to the input images.
 At the moment, only random distortions are performed.